 - Severe jealousy with no foundation in real actions.

-- Abuse of drugs and alcohol leading to aggressive behaviour towards yourself and/or others.
+- Substance abuse leading to aggressive behaviour towards yourself and/or others.

 - Financial control – you aren’t permitted to spend money in normal ways without permission.